puttla1/vimrc/README.md

 Install and Upgrade Plugins
 ---------------------------

-Most plugins are checked out as git submodules, so they can be updated using `git pull`.
+All plugins are checked out as git submodules, so they can be updated using `git pull`.
 For example, to upgrade example-bundle

     cd ~/.vim/bundle/example-bundle